robotic-vision-lab/RGBD-Covariance-Descriptors/README.md

 <img src='./images/covariance_descriptor_features.png'>
 </p>

-This repository software implements dictionary learning on RGB-D covariance descriptors for 3D point cloud data.
+This repository provides software to enable dictionary learning on RGB-D covariance descriptors for 3D point cloud data.
 The descriptors can be used with the following features: position (x,y,z), color (r,g,b), normals (nx, ny, nz), image intensity (I), gradient of the intensity along x and y (Ix,Iy), magnitude of the intensity gradient (M), gradient of the depth along x and y (Dx,Dy), magnitude of the depth gradient (D), principal curvatures (c1,c2), and Gaussian curvature (K).
 The software provides the ability to create covariance matrices given point cloud data (PCD) files as input.
 Descriptor data is saved to a text file and can be used to evaluate classification performance on a dataset via different validation methods.

 ### Citation